stewarthu/llm-notes/README.md

 ### LLaMA and finetuned variants

 FB's release of LLaMA set off a wave of finetuned variants of LlaMA 7/13/30/65B models, with some fun playing with names of Llama family.
-See the [Huggingface Leaderboard for Open LLMs](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) for some of those notable models.
+See [Huggingface Leaderboard for Open LLMs](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) for some of those notable models.

 - [Alpaca](https://github.com/tatsu-lab/stanford_alpaca): This is the first model coming out of Standford.
   It was trained on the instructions generated from ChatGPT.

 - [Vicuna](https://lmsys.org/): NormicAI is behind this project.
-The model was finetuned with ShartGPT data, a crowd sourced dataset via ChatGPT.
+The model was finetuned with [ShareGPT data](https://sharegpt.com/), a crowd sourced dataset via ChatGPT.
 Also it comes with a fast inference engine - underlying it there is GPU-optimized version of inferernce engine called vLLM.
 They also have other open source models like T5.